ivandevp/Book/chapter-3.md

 ## Sign Up Page

 Let's start off by getting our sign up page going.
 Here we want the user to be able to come to the home page and sign up for an account by filling out a form.
-Inside of home.handlebars lets create a form.
+Inside of home.handlebars let's create a form.

 ```html
 <h1>Welcome</h1>